 Unlike common shares, preferred shares do not automatically assign voting rights to shareholders.
 However, most preferred shares do grant shareholders voting rights in the event the company omits dividend payments and for some preferred share issues holders may have the right to vote as a group, or as a class, to elect directors to the board.

-Most preferred shares are issued as Perpetual or Straight preferred shares,which, unlike other types of Fixed Income investments such as bonds/debentures and Guaranteed Investment Certificates (GICs), the shares do not have a specific maturity date upon which the investor’s capital is returned.
+Six or seven years ago, most preferred shares were issued as Perpetual or Straight preferred shares, which, unlike other types of Fixed Income investments such as bonds/debentures and Guaranteed Investment Certificates (GICs), do not have a specific maturity date upon which the investor’s capital is returned.
+Over the last few years, Rate-Reset preferred shares have become the dominant type of share.

 Often corporations will add features to a preferred share in order to enhance the share’s appeal to investors.
 Such features can be any one or a combination as discussed in the FAQ section.